Master DMARC Fundamentals for Email Security

 Alignment Modes Explained

-DMARC alignment determines how strictly the "From" domain must match authenticated domains:
+Alignment sets how closely the From domain must match authenticated domains:

 Relaxed Alignment (default)